csc-training/summerschool/gpu-hip/docs/02-streams.md

 # Task dependencies

-- Dependencies may be specifief also for a part of an array
+- Dependencies may be specified also for a part of an array

 ```c
 // Preocessing array in blocks